LaplaceCherub/glg-project/README.md

 - [ ] [PLACEHOLDER: Establish baseline model through AutoML or a pre-trained model + Document performance report in markdown]

+- [ ] Starting to develop a web app in Flash

 </p>
 </details>